shekhutsav1962001/InstaBomber/README.md

   - open victim's chat [make sure correct victim's chat is open]

-  - change value of varible max , Here max is number of messages.
+  - change value of varible max in script at line14, Here max is number of messages.

   - if max=50 then 50 messages will be sended to victim.